SumZer0-git/EDAPGui/Calibration.md

   * The GUI Window will show the results
     * Also you can open config-resolution.json to see the selected scaling values for the 'Calibrated' key

+# Restart EDAPGui after this process to ensure picking up the correct scaling values